 - Establish a routine.
 Follow a regular bedtime routine – such as taking a bath, brushing teeth and then reading (alone or with a parent, depending on the child's age) for a short period of time.
 A routine can be calming for children who are anxious about bedtime and can help your child's body feel prepared for sleep.

 - Avoid screens prior to bedtime.
 Lights from electronic screens within a couple hours of bedtime can disrupt the brain's circadian rhythms and contribute to sleep difficulties by tricking the brain into thinking it should still be awake.
 Bedtime reading should not be done on an electronic screen such as an e-reader.

 - Create a good sleep environment.
 The right sleep environment can help your child fall asleep and stay asleep.
 Your child's bedroom should be:

 - Dark, with only one dim nightlight if necessary

 - Quiet, with only a small amount of white noise (e.g., a fan), if necessary

-- Screen-free, including televisions, smartphones, computers, and tablets
+- Screen-free, including televisions, smartphones, computers and tablets

-Finally, a bedtime snack or drink could be interfering with your child’s ability to sleep.
+- Avoid late-night treats.
+A bedtime snack or drink could be interfering with your child's ability to sleep.
 Avoid sugary foods for a couple of hours before bedtime to help him/her rest easier.
 Caffeinated drinks should not be consumed within six hours of bedtime.

 Stay current on the health and wellness information that make a difference to you and your family.
 Sign up for the Children's Health newsletter and have more expert tips and insights sent directly to your inbox.